glyxerine/tidydata/README.md

 * 'UCI HAR Dataset\train\X_train.txt': This is the training data set.
 * 'UCI HAR Dataset\train\y_train.txt': This is the training labels.

+## Tidy data
+Refer to 'summariseddata.csv' for the tidied data

 ## Code book
-Refer to codebook.txt for more information.
+Refer to 'codebook.txt' for more information.

 ## Instructions
 * Step 1 - Download the raw data 'getdata-projectfiles-UCI HAR Dataset.zip' and unzip it.